blukii/Developers/blukiiHub/configuration_en.md

 Sets the push trigger.

 Valid values are:
 - _amount_: Push the data to remote server when the amount of frames is received.
-When there are many sending beacons around the blukiiHub the preferred option should be _interval_.
+When there are many sending beacons around the blukii Hub the preferred option should be _interval_.
 - _interval_: Push the data to remote server when the interval is expired.

 Default value is: